Position:

 Responsibilities include, but are not limited to:

-- Maintains existing bioretention basins and other native areas.
+- Maintain and enhance the health of bioretention basins and other native landscapes.

 - Other duties as required.